gaqzi/reflections/content/python/create_sub_dict.md

 ---
-title: Create a Sub Dictionary with O(K) Complexity in Python
+title: Create a sub dictionary with O(K) complexity in Python
 Date: 2022-01-30
 tags: Python
 ---